crgardner/cdap-learn/README.md

 The sandbox includes the songs project, which does the following:
   - Creates a flow to which song titles are streamed
-  - Filters song titles that contain the word "love" at least once
+  - Filters song titles that contain the word "love" at least once (love songs)
-  - Captures and reports statistics on the number of filtered songs
+  - Captures and reports statistics on the number of filtered love songs

 ###Statistics Report
 The report has the following elements: